 This is the smallest laser printer in its class, yet still delivers the great quality prints you’ve come to expect from HP and at a competitive price.
 Stocks are very limited so grab this one fast!

 So, we've compiled this list of the best cheap printers and made sure that every device on this page manages to offer both excellent print quality while keeping the price as low as possible.
 It's a tricky balance to strike, but by buying any of the devices on this best cheap laptop deals guide, you can be sure you won't be sacrificing image quality just to get a bargain.

 One important thing to keep in mind when buying a cheap printer is that some manufacturers lower the price of the printer to entice people to buy, but keep the price of its consumables (such as ink cartridges) high, making their money back that way.
 This means some apparently cheap printers end up being quite expensive over the course of their lifetimes.
-We've kept this in mind while compiling this list of the best cheap printers of 2020.
+We've kept this in mind while compiling this list of the best cheap printers.